 In Custom mode you can build a full multiplayer (MP) game in which the players share the physical game world.
-In other words, they can collide with each other, and when a player for example destroys objects in the game world, such changes are automatically updated for others as well.
-All in all, you have more control over the events that each player encounters.
+Players can collide with each other, and when a player for example destroys objects in the game world, such changes are automatically updated for others as well.
+You have more control over the events that each player encounters.

 Making custom MP games requires a solid understanding of how to work with logic in HypeHype.
 If you're unsure whether this mode is necessary for your game, check out the light-weight features of the See Others mode first.